wiwikuan/PianoVisualizer/README.md

 # piano-visualizer
 Minimal piano keyboard visualizer for your videos and livestreams!

+How to use:
 1. Install Processing 3
-2. Install The MidiBus Library
+1. Install The MidiBus Library
+1. Open PianoVisualizer.pde in Processing 3
-3. Edit source code to select MIDI input port
+1. Edit source code to select MIDI input port
-4. Enjoy!
+1. Enjoy!